-- discusses with management and the independent registered public accounting firm the results of the annual audit and the review of our quarterly financial statements; - approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; - monitors the rotation of partners of the independent registered public accounting firm on our engagement team in accordance with requirements established by the SEC; - discusses on a periodic basis, or as appropriate, with management our policies and procedures with respect to risk assessment and risk management; - is responsible for reviewing our financial statements and our management's discussion and analysis of financial condition and results of operations to be included in our annual and quarterly reports to be filed with the SEC; - annually reviews and assesses internal controls and treasury functions including cash management procedures; - investigates any reports received through the ethics helpline and reports to our Board periodically with respect to the information received through the ethics helpline and any related investigations; - reviews our critical accounting policies and estimates; and - reviews the Audit Committee charter and the committee's performance at least annually.
+- discusses with management and the independent registered public accounting firm the results of the annual audit and the review of our quarterly financial statements; - approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; - monitors the rotation of partners of the independent registered public accounting firm on our engagement team in accordance with requirements established by the SEC; - discusses on a periodic basis, or as appropriate, with management our policies and procedures with respect to risk assessment and risk management; - is responsible for reviewing our financial statements and our management's discussion and analysis of financial condition and results of operations to be included in our annual and quarterly reports to be filed with the SEC; - annually reviews and assesses internal controls and treasury functions including cash management procedures; - investigates any reports received through the ethics helpline and reports to our Board periodically with respect to the information received through the ethics helpline and any related investigations; - reviews our critical accounting policies and estimates; - reviews our procedures and controls related to cybersecurity; - reviews and approves our insurance coverages; and - reviews the Audit Committee charter and the committee's performance at least annually.

-The current members of our Audit Committee are Dr. Chacko, Ms. Gray and Dr. Theuer.
+The current members of our Audit Committee are Drs.
+Chacko and Theuer and Ms. Gray.
 Dr. Chacko serves as the chairperson of the committee.
 All members of our Audit Committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and Nasdaq.
-Our Board has determined that Dr. Chacko, Ms. Gray and Dr. Theuer are audit committee financial experts as defined under the applicable rules of the SEC and have the requisite financial sophistication as defined under the applicable rules and regulations of Nasdaq.
+Our Board has determined that Drs.
+Chacko and Theuer and Ms. Gray are audit committee financial experts as defined under the applicable rules of the SEC and have the requisite financial sophistication as defined under the applicable rules and regulations of Nasdaq.
 Pursuant to the rules of the SEC, members of the Audit Committee also meet heightened independence standards.
-Our Board has determined that each of Dr. Chacko, Ms. Gray and Dr. Theuer are independent under the applicable rules of the SEC and Nasdaq.
+Our Board has determined that each of Drs.
+Chacko and Theuer and Ms. Gray is independent under the applicable rules of the SEC and Nasdaq.
 The Audit Committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq.
 A copy of the Audit Committee charter is available to security holders on the Company's website at https://ir.4dmoleculartherapeutics.com/corporate-governance.